-- Online safety lessons are part of our transition week and part of our computing curriculum.
-We teach our pupils to be responsible citezens online.
+• Online safety lessons are part of our transition week and part of our computing curriculum.
+We teach our pupils to be responsible citizens online.
 We have 'think then click' information posters displayed around school.
 Our website provides information for parents and our safeguarding governor, who is a police officer that works in this field, has run workshops for parents and carers on this subject.
-We apply filtering in school through the SWGFL and issue and acceptable use policy to staff and volunteers. - Staff training focusing of parental mental health for all staff.
-Dedicated time for SENDCO to ensure referral pathways are followed up, use of both CELT counsellor and CLEAR for play based therapy.
+We apply filtering in school through the SWGFL and issue and acceptable use policy to staff and volunteers.

+• Staff training focusing of parental mental health for all staff.
+Dedicated time for SENDCO to ensure referral pathways are followed up, use of a CELT counsellor, ELSA trained support staff, nurture groups and and CLEAR for play based therapy.
 All pupils can identify a trusted adult within school and this is revisited regularly.
 We have a nurture programme for identified pupils that is planned by our SENDCO and run by trained support staff.
 This includes forest school, ELSA and art.
 There are weekly yoga sessions for all children to help them regulate anxiety, teaching techniques such as breathing and mindfulness.
-We have good relationships with parents and carers and have been able to assist in removing barriers, such as transport, to help parents manage their day-to-day challenges.
+We have good relationships with parents and carers and have been able to assist in removing barriers, such as transport.

-6.19 Serious Violence
+16.9 Serious Violence

-All staff should be aware of indicators which may suggest that children are at risk from, or are involved with serious violent crime.
+All staff should be aware of indicators which may suggest that children are at risk from or are involved with serious violent crime.
 Indicators may include increased absence from school, a change in friendships, relationships with older people or groups, a significant change in their academic ability or general wellbeing, signs of self-harm, or unexplained injury.
 Unexplained gifts/money may also indicate that children are involved/associated with individuals linked to gangs or criminal networks.

-6.20 Special Circumstances
+6.20 Special Circumstances- Work Experience